gafderks/activiteitenbank/README.md

 be extracted.

 ## API
-This application provides an API that uses [JSON Web Tokens (JWT)](http://jwt.io/).
-These tokens need to be supplied using the Authorization header.
-For this applications, JWTs have the following layout:
+This application provides an API that uses [JSON Web Tokens (JWT)](http://jwt.io/) for authentication.
+For all API-routes that are non-public a token need to be supplied using the Authorization header.

+For this application, JWTs have the following layout:
 ```json
  {
    "iss": "{{domain}}",